All Books

 Key Takeaways

-• Fascism weaponizes a mythical, idealized past.
+• Fascism weaponizes a mythical, heroic past to gain popular support.

 Who Should Read